xthames/Thames-etal_2026_jgrse/README.md

     * through an HPC cluster with `MATLAB2023a` or higher and a workload manager/job scheduler installed (e.g., using SLURM in a Linux environment)
     * on a local machine with `MATLAB2023a` or higher installed

-   Both formats produce identical results, but note that using an HPC cluster performs the experiment approximately an order of magnitude faster.
+   Both formats produce identical results, but using the HPC cluster performs the experiment approximately an order of magnitude faster.

-3. If using the HPC format, submit `SubmitExploreAndSolve.sh` as a job using the appropriate syntax (*note: this example considers a Linux/SLURM environment*):
+3. If using the HPC format, submit `SubmitExploreAndSolve.sh` as a job using the appropriate syntax (*note this example considers a Linux/SLURM environment*):

     | Script Name | Description | How to Run |
     | --- | --- | --- |
     | `SubmitExploreAndSolve.sh` | Shell script to submit experiment as job | `sbatch SubmitExploreAndSolve.sh scriptType timeDirection viscDep viscStrength modelType varyfR varyphiRum` |
     * `scriptType`: can be `general` or `targeted`.
 Determines the script to run, either `ExploreAndSolveGeneralTXum_2025XI.m` or `ExploreAndSolveTargetedTXum_2025XI.m`
-    * `timeDirection`: can be `fwd` or `rev` (*note: `rev` has legacy functionality and is not used in this experiment*).
+    * `timeDirection`: can be `fwd` or `rev` (*note `rev` has legacy functionality and is not used in this experiment*).
 Determines if the model starts at t=0 Gyr and runs forwards or at t=4.54 Gyr and runs backwards
     * `viscDep`: can be `conc` or `fug`.
 Determines if viscosity is dependent on mantle water concentration or mantle water fugacity
     * `viscStrength`: can be `strong` or `weak`.
 Determines the value of the power law for water in viscosity
     * `modelType`: can be `base` or `var`.
 Determines if the model can accept variable regassing (`var`) or not (`base`)